 • In 2007, The Egg & I restaurant joined in on the fun and began offering free pancakes for breakfast on race day to all participants.
 A 3 Mile Run was added.

 • Fast forward to 2019, where event planners are preparing for 4,600 participants and hope to raise more than $180,000.

 The annual event has raised more than $2.5 million since it began.
-Thank you to our major sponsors who support running for a cause: Huntsman, The Woodlands Township, Texas Children’s Hospital The Woodlands, Memorial Hermann The Woodlands Medical Center, Houston Methodist Hospital The Woodlands, Alight Solutions, CWM Pavilion, Gullo Dealerships, MD Anderson Cancer Center, Fleet Feet, Spectrum Events, Bayside Printing, Market Street, Papa John’s Pizza, Pepsi Beverages, Raising Cane’s and Repsol.
+Thank you to our generous sponsors who support running for a cause: Huntsman, The Woodlands Township, Texas Children’s Hospital The Woodlands, Memorial Hermann The Woodlands Medical Center, Houston Methodist Hospital The Woodlands, Alight Solutions, CWM Pavilion, MD Anderson, Fleet Feet, Spectrum Events, Bayside Printing

 Awards include special prize package to the overall top three finishers, male and female, in both the five-mile run and three-mile run.
 Awards will be awarded to the first-, second- and third-place finishers, male and female, in each age group including five-mile, five-mile masters division, three-mile race, and three-mile masters division.
 In the one-mile children’s race, first- through fourth-place awards will be distributed to the top four finishers in each age group, male and female.
 A special 30th anniversary finisher medal will be handed out at the finish line to all participants.